Welcome to Ho Chi Minh City

 Opening hours: 7:30 am – 11:00 am; 13:00 pm – 16:00 pm

 Price: 40.000 VND

-Located in the heart of the city, Nguyen Hue is a 670m long walking street from Ho Chi Minh City Hall to Bach Dang Wharf, Saigon River.
+Located in the city’s heart, Nguyen Hue is a 670m long walking street from Ho Chi Minh City Hall to Bach Dang Wharf, Saigon River.
 It is the most lavish street in the city, home to high-class hotels and business centers.
-Come to Nguyen Hue, do not forget to visit the building number 42, also known as the Cafe Apartment, go there, choose a window pane, enjoy a cup of coffee and admire the whole splendor of Saigon!
+Come to Nguyen Hue, do not forget to visit building number 42, also known as the Cafe Apartment, go there, choose a windowpane, enjoy a cup of coffee and admire the whole splendor of Saigon!

 Top 5 must-try food

 Ho Chi Minh City is the crossroad of culinary cultures, from Oriental cuisine to Western cuisine.
 In this city, you can find typical dishes from all parts of Vietnam, from Com Lam of the Northwest to Hu Tieu of the Mekong Delta.
 The must-try dishes when coming to this southern land are Com Tam, Goi Cuon, Hu Tieu, Cafe Sua Da, and Banh Mi.

 1. Banh Mi